Skip to main content

 There are programs in place for first-time homebuyers to save for a first home.
 Use them wisely.

-The first and most important is called the home buyers’ plan (HBP).
-This program allows you to withdraw money from your RRSP, tax-free, to buy a first home.
-Under new rules, you can withdraw up to $35,000.
-The catch is you have to pay the money back to your RRSP over 15 years – so a $35,000 withdrawal will turn into $195 per month in forced retirement savings.
+Another option is the Home Buyers’ Plan (HBP): This program allows you to withdraw money from your RRSP, tax-free, to buy a first home.
+Under new rules issued by the federal government on April 11, 2024, you can withdraw up to $60,000.
+The catch is you have to pay the money back to your RRSP over 15 years – so a $60,000 withdrawal will turn into about $333 per month in forced retirement savings.

 The beauty of the HBP is that you can defer the income tax on the money you save to buy a first home.
 You can save your money directly to your RRSP, get a big tax refund for having done so, and then take the money back out to buy your home without penalty.
 You then have a great incentive to make regular RRSP contributions, and in 15 years you’ll have a decent start on your retirement savings, and a home.